core-wg/oscore/draft-ietf-core-object-security.md

 2. Compose the Additional Authenticated Data and the Plaintext, as described in {{AAD}} and {{plaintext}}.

-3. Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV (Sender Sequence Number in network byte order) as described in {{nonce}}.
-Then (in one atomic operation, see {{nonce-uniqueness}}) increment the Sender Sequence Number by one.
+3. Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV (Sender Sequence Number in network byte order) as described in {{nonce}} and (in one atomic operation, see {{nonce-uniqueness}}) increment the Sender Sequence Number by one.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.